fivehanz/spark/README.md

 pyspark
 ```

-# theory
+## theory
+- Reference: Spark in Action Second Edition, Jean-Georges Perrin, Manning Publications.

 ## the big picture (ch 1)
-- Apache Spark 3 is certified on Java 11 [ref: book 1.5.1]
+- Apache Spark 3 is certified to run on Java 11 [ref: book 1.5.1]
 - Supports APIs for Scala, R, Python, Java.

 ### what is it and what is it used as
   - spark can be imagined as an analytics operating system.
-  - takes care of distrubuted nodes under it.
+  - automatically manages the distrubuted nodes under it.
-  - provides standardised spark sql for rdbms.
+  - provides standardised spark SQL for rdbms.
-  - can be utilized with only the understandings of the tool rather than the workings, much like an operating system.
+  - to utilize spark, it is not necessary to understand the workings under the hood.
   - refer: figure 1.3;
   - excels in big data scenarios: data eng, data sciences, etc.
-    - Ingestion (raw data), Improvement of data quality (pure data), Transformation (rich data), publication. fig 1.5
+  - Basic steps: Ingestion (raw data), Improvement of data quality (pure data), Transformation (rich data), publication. fig 1.5

 ### four pillars of spark
   - ref: fig 1.4